 - Safer Recruitment

 - The 'Keeping Children Safe in Education' updated document

-For the full picture of safeguarding in school, please access the formal report to Governors (linked document below) which Mrs Tomlinson completes annually for Governors.
+For the full picture of safeguarding in school, please access the formal report to Governors (linked document below) which is completed annually for Governors.

-Mrs Tomlinson also reports about some aspects of safeguarding (bullying, racism, number of referals) within her termly report to Governors.
+Mrs Barlow also reports about some aspects of safeguarding (bullying, racism, number of referals) within her termly report to Governors.

 In our most recent parental survey, 100% of parents agreed or strongly agreed that the school kept their child safe.